 Last week, Brent and I enjoyed a fully-supported Ciclismo Classico bicycle tour in Ireland, more or less along the southwest coast.
 COVID restrictions in Ireland had lifted just in time for us to make the journey.
 I have a handful stories to share, but want to start with this one…

 In Ireland, vehicles use the left side of the road, not the right as in the US.
 Currency is euros, not dollars.
 Distances are in kilometers, not miles.
 Temperatures are in Celsius, not Fahrenheit.

 We had some adapting to do, all of which seemed to involve math.
 (That, and keeping your bike to the left so you don’t end up bloodying some unsuspecting driver’s fender.)
 Anyway, as much as I like math, this was a lot of processing.
 Especially converting miles to kilometers on the fly, while out riding.
-On the wrong side of the road.
+On what persisted in feeling like the wrong side of the road.

 One evening, a pair of incredibly talented musicians delighted us with traditional Irish music.
 One introduced an Irish jig, explaining that the time signature (rhythm pattern) of the jig is 6/8.
 “Well,” he amended, “really a combination of 6/8 and 9/8.”

 After they played the jig, one of the guests said he tried to follow that complex rhythm pattern, but couldn’t.
 The guitar player nodded wisely.
 “Ah,” he said, “ye just have to learn the dance, then it’ll make sense.”